 INJURED IN MOTORCYCLE ACCIDENT LAWYERS

-Our lawyers have 25 years’ experience handling hundreds of personal injury cases throughout Minnesota.
+Our lawyers have 25 years’ experience successfully handling hundreds of personal injury cases throughout Minnesota.
 We have represented many people injured in a motorcycle accident, including passengers and motorcycles hit by a car.
 The motorcycle accident injury our attorneys see most frequently is severe road rash scars.
-However, we have had many cases involving broken bones, brain injuries, and other types of injuries from a motorcycle crash.
-In you have been injured in a motorcycle accident, there are many complicated insurance issues that arise.
+However, we have had many cases involving broken bones, brain injuries, and other types of serious injury from a motorcycle crash.
+In you have been injured in a motorcycle accident in Minnesota, there are many complicated insurance issues that arise.
 This is why you should talk to an experienced motorcycle accident injury attorney soon after the accident to get your questions answered, deal with the insurance issues, and conduct any necessary investigation.
 We recently came across an article from the CDC regarding motorcycle fatalities and injuries.
 Here it is:

 Motorcycle Safety Guide: